Type: Fictional / Spec project

 Design Tokens — Same Primitives, Different Contexts

 The token system is the backbone of multi-persona adaptation.
-All three interfaces are built from the same primitive token set — spacing scales, color primitives, type scales, border radii — but each persona maps to its own semantic token layer.
+Both interfaces are built from the same primitive token set — spacing scales, color primitives, type scales, border radii — but each persona maps to its own semantic token layer.

 The operator interface uses larger spacing tokens, larger type tokens, and fewer interactive elements per screen